We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

 New applications in the field of X-ray-based crystallography such as X-ray based fragment screening have led to a remarkable increase in data production and a bigger dependency from the user community on advanced facilities like those within Instruct-ERIC.
 However, these facilities are lacking tools to properly support their users with FAIR data handling.
-To address this issue, this project will work on the development of news tools for automated harvesting, validation, and deposition of such Macromolecular Crystallography data and metadata which should considerably promote re-use and interoperability of this data.
+To address this issue, this project will work on the development of new tools for automated harvesting, validation, and deposition of such macromolecular crystallography data and metadata which should considerably promote re-use and interoperability of this data.

 RIs involved: